molily/molily.de/_posts/2020-11-21-testing-angular.md

   `createSpyObj`
 </aside>

 This is fine, but overly verbose.
 Jasmine provides a handy helper function for creating an object with multiple spy methods, `createSpyObj`.
-It expects a descriptive name and a list of methods:
+It expects a descriptive name and an object with method names and return values:

 ```typescript
 const fakeCounterService = jasmine.createSpyObj<CounterService>(